Fenugreek, the athlete’s secret ally

 Wilborn, C., Taylor, L., Poole, C., Foster, C., Willoughby, D., & Kreider, R. (2010a).
 Effects of a purported aromatase and 5 α-reductase inhibitoron hormone profiles in college-age men.
 International Journal of SportNutrition and Exercise Metabolism,20(6), 457–465

-Extracted from the European Commission compilation list, under EFSA validation (ID4186)
+Extracted from the EFSA health claims application list, under evaluation (ID4186)

 Sachin Wankhede, Vishwaraman Mohan, Prasad Thakurdesai.
 Beneficial Effects of Fenugreek Glycoside Supplementation in Male Subjects During Resistance Training: A Randomized Controlled Pilot Study.
 J Sport Health Sci, 5 (2), 176-182 Jun 2016

 Lem Taylor, Chris Poole, Earnest Pena, Morgan Lewing, Richard Kreider, Cliffa Foster and Colin Wilborn.
 Effects of Combined Creatine Plus Fenugreek Extract vs. Creatine Plus Carbohydrate Supplementation on Resistance Training Adaptations.
 J Sports Sci Med.
 2011 Jun; 10(2): 254–260.
 PMCID: PMC3761853

 Chris Poole, Brandon Bushey, Cliffa Foster, Bill Campbell, Darryn Willoughby, Richard Kreider, Lem Taylor and Colin Wilborn.
 The effects of a commercially available botanical supplement on strength, body composition, power output, and hormonal profiles in resistance-trained males.
 J Int Soc Sports Nutr.
 2010; 7: 34. doi: 10.1186/1550-2783-7-34.
 PMCID: PMC2978122